 - Communicate their decision – this could be by talking, using sign language or even simple muscle movements such as blinking an eye or squeezing a hand.

 Every effort should be made to find ways of communicating with someone before deciding that they lack capacity to make a decision based solely on their inability to communicate.
 Also, you will need to involve family, friends, carers or other professionals.

 The assessment must be made on the balance of probabilities – is it more likely than not that the person lacks capacity?
-You should be able to show in your records why you have come to your conclusion that capacity is lacking for the particular decision.
+You should be able to show in your records why you have come to your conclusion that capacity is either present or lacking for the particular decision.

 Variations in capacity

 The MCA covers all types of decisions, big and small.
 This may be from the day-to-day, such as what to wear or eat, through to more serious or complex decisions, about, for example, where to live, whether to have surgery or how to manage finances or property.